ankitsxchdeva/enrollment-bot/README.md

 This is a simple bot to enroll into classes at UCSC.
-Please not that there are a couple of restrictions when using this application:
+Please note that there are a couple of restrictions when using this application:
 1. Duo authentication should already be filled out
 2. You should already be logged into your MyUCSC account
 3. Your shopping cart should already be filled with all the classes you want to take